Become an approved solar retailer

 Requiring all solar retailers to commit to quality service and consumer protection is an extension of the existing requirement for solar installers to be accredited by the CEC.

-By mandating the Solar Retailer Code of Conduct, we hope to establish a more level playing field for all companies working in the solar industry and support industry regulators including Energy Safe, WorkSafe, the Victorian Building Authority, Essential Services Commission and Consumer Affairs Victoria.
+This establishes a more level playing field for all companies working in the solar industry and support industry regulators including Energy Safe, WorkSafe, the Victorian Building Authority, Essential Services Commission and Consumer Affairs Victoria.

 Become an accredited installer